Aurora Energy (Tasmania)

-Aurora Energy is a Tasmanian Government-owned electricity retailer in Tasmania, Australia.
+Aurora Energy is a Tasmanian Government-owned electricity retailer in Australia.

 History

-Aurora was formed on 1 July 1998 under the Electricity Companies Act 1997 by the disaggregation of the Tasmanian Hydro Electric Commission (HEC), and is subject to the Corporations Act 2001.
-The company is wholly owned by the Government of Tasmania, with its two shareholders being the Minister for Energy (as the Portfolio Minister) and the State Treasurer, representing the State Government on behalf of the Tasmanian community.
+Aurora was formed on 1 July 1998 under the Electricity Companies Act 1997 as part of the breaking up of the Hydro Electric Commission.
+It is owned by the Government of Tasmania.

-The disaggregated of the Hydro-Electric Commission resulted in the formation of three separate state-owned companies: Hydro Tasmania, which generates the power; Transend Networks, which transmits it across the state; and Aurora Energy, the retail arm, which sells and distributes it to customers.
-This was in anticipation of Tasmania joining the National Electricity Market (NEM), which took place in May 2005.
+The breaking up of the Hydro-Electric Commission resulted in the formation of three separate state-owned companies: Hydro Tasmania, which generates the power; Transend Networks, which transmitted it across the state; and Aurora Energy, the retail arm, which sells and distributes it to customers.
+This was in anticipation of Tasmania joining the National Electricity Market, which took place in May 2005.

-A subsidiary company, Aurora Energy (Tamar Valley) Pty Ltd, trading as AETV Power, owned and operated the Tamar Valley Power Station in northern Tasmania using natural gas that was piped in from Victoria to generate electricity.
+AETV Power owned and operated the Tamar Valley Power Station in northern Tasmania using natural gas that was piped in from Victoria to generate electricity.
 On 1 June 2013, the power station, its customers and associated contracts were transferred to Hydro Tasmania.

-In late 2005, Aurora began trialling Aurora Pay As You Go, pre-paid electricity to selected areas of Adelaide.
+In late 2005, Aurora began trialling Aurora pay as you go, pre-paid electricity to selected areas of Adelaide.
 This system involved the Payguard meter, known as a smart meter.
 The official launch of the product, due to the success of the trial, went ahead in May 2007 making Aurora Energy the first electricity retailer to offer the pre-payment option in South Australia.
-This coincided with the 10-year birthday celebration of Aurora Pay As You Go in the State of Tasmania.